Cosys-Lab/Cosys-AirSim/docs/gpulidar.md

 X Y Z                        | Position of the lidar relative to the vehicle (in NED, in meters)
 Roll Pitch Yaw               | Orientation of the lidar relative to the vehicle  (in degrees, yaw-pitch-roll order to front vector +X)
+IgnoreMarked                 | Remove objects with the Unreal Tag _MarkedIgnore_ from the sensor data GroundTruth                  | Generate ground truth labeling color values InstanceSegmentation         | Enable to set the generated ground truth to the instance segmentation labeling.
+Set to false to choose a different annotation label
+Annotation                   | If GroundTruth is enabled and InstanceSegmentation is disabled, you can set this value to the name of the annotation you want to use.
+This will be used for the ground truth color labels.
-IgnoreMarked                 | Remove objects with the Unreal Tag _MarkedIgnore_ from the sensor data GroundTruth                  | Generate ground truth segmentation color values DrawSensor                   | Draw the physical sensor in the world on the vehicle with a 3D axes shown where the sensor is External                     | Uncouple the sensor from the vehicle.
+GroundTruth                  | Generate ground truth segmentation color values DrawSensor                   | Draw the physical sensor in the world on the vehicle with a 3D axes shown where the sensor is External                     | Uncouple the sensor from the vehicle.
 If enabled, the position and orientation will be relative to Unreal world coordinates in NED format from the settings file.